geosolutions-it/MapStore2/docs/user-guide/connecting-widgets.md

 <img src="../img/connecting-widgets/interaction_ab.gif" class="ms-docimage" style="max-width:700px;"/>

-There are different combinations of connections, the image below illustrate the available ones by reporting also the kind of filters applied in each case
+There are different combinations of connections, the image below illustrates the allowed ones by reporting also the kind of filters applied for each case

 <img src="../img/connecting-widgets/available_connections.jpg" class="ms-docimage" style="max-width:700px;"/>